Relocating to Orange County,

 be ready to go when you find your home.

-the best Orange County city to live in?
+the best OC city to live in?

-is a difficult question to answer, as It all
+is a difficult question to answer, as it all

 depends on what you are looking for.
 If you

-search the Internet you will find dozens of
+search the Internet, you will find dozens of

 "opinion" web sites, where contributors discuss (or vehemently